MarkBind/markbind/test/test_site/testPanels/PanelSourceContainsSegment.md

 <div id="segment">

-### panel source segment content headings
+### Panel source segment content headings
 </div>

-### this heading is not src of any panel, so it should not be in the search data
+### This heading is not src of any panel, so it should not be in the search data